Cocos AI

 Using cvms-test

-If you are using the cvms-test server for testing, you can specify remote resources using the following flags:
+If you are using the cvms-test server for testing, you can specify remote resources using the corresponding flags.

 ./build/cvms-test \